mwangdakota/pages-uswds-jekyll/_timeline/step-4.md

 description: Find out if your project is a good fit for the program. <br>Processing time&#58; Up to three weeks.
 ---

-Submit your Project Pitch using our [online form](https://nsfgov.secure.force.com/sbir/).
+Please create an account or log in to [Submit your Project Pitch](https://seedfund.nsf.gov/project-pitch/guide).

 <em>*Each small business can only submit one Project Pitch at a time and up to two Project Pitches per submission window.
 The submission windows for 2020 are:<br/>
  <br/>